foster-s18/Website-Project/README.md

 # Cinema Website

 Welcome to my first website build!
-This project is a cinema website that includes various features to enhance user experience, such as currently showing movies, upcoming releases, a ticket booking system, form validation, and an interactive quiz.
+This project is for a fictional cinema website that includes various features to enhance user experience, such as currently showing movies, upcoming releases, a ticket booking system, form validation, and an interactive quiz.

 ## Screenshots